azrasking/ShiveWorks/README.md

   * An [MQTT Explorer](https://mqtt-explorer.com/) is recommended to monitor the MQTT messages

 ## Network Configuration
-* The overseer.py script will automatically connect to the MQTT broker, as they are usually running on the same machine
 * Connect your computer to the same WiFi network as the ESP32 modules, the network should have access to the outside internet for NTP synchronization
 * Configure your machine to have a static IP address on the same network as the ESP32 modules (using Windows Network and Sharing Center)
   * Set the network type as private
-  * The default is 192.168.1.1; this should be outside the dynamic DHCP range of the router
+  * The default IP address your PC (= MQTT server) is 192.168.1.1; this should be outside the dynamic DHCP range of the router
     * Subnet mask is 255.255.254.0, gateway is 192.168.1.0, primary DNS is 192.168.1.0
+* The overseer.py script will automatically connect to the MQTT broker, as they are usually running on the same machine

 ## Overseer.py Main Control Script
   * Download and install [paho](https://pypi.org/project/paho-mqtt/)